phly/phly_mustache/doc/book/pragmas.md

     public function handlesToken($token);

     /**
-     * Handle a given token
+     * Render a given token.
      *
      * Returning an empty value returns control to the renderer.
      *